-The 16th Annual Siskiyou Filmfest is proud to inspire young activists through film.
-This year, a number of wonderful films were submitted by the Logos Charter School in Medford Oregon.
+The Siskiyou Filmfest is proud to inspire young activists through film.
+Last year, a number of wonderful films were submitted by the Logos Charter School in Medford Oregon.
 One of the top three finalists below will be selected as the 2018 Youth Film winner and shown on the big screen.
-A special thanks to their teacher Matt Luoto for making this project happen!
+A special thanks to their teacher Matt Luoto for making this project happen.

 To Bee or Not to Be